Oil and Gas Terms Beginning with “E” — Page 2

 The ability of a material to store a charge from an applied electrical field without conducting electricity.
 Read more →

-The ability of a material to resist or inhibit the flow of an electrical current, measured in ohm-meters.
-Resistivity is the reciprocal of conductivity.
-Read more →
+Electrical resistivity is the intrinsic ability of a material to resist the flow of electric current, measured in ohm-metres and defined as the reciprocal of electrical conductivity.
+In petrophysics it is the single… Read more →

 What Is Electromagnetic Propagation Measurement?
 Electromagnetic propagation measurement (EPM, also called the dielectric log or microwave propagation log) is a borehole logging technique that measures the propagation… Read more →